The quintessential FP&A glossary.

 Value Driver Tree

-Value drivers are the actions, processes, and results that deliver value to an organization, are crucial to its operations, and give it a competitive advantage.
+Value drivers are the actions, processes and results that deliver value to an organisation, are crucial to its operations and give it a competitive advantage.

 Variable costs are production costs that change directly depending on a company’s production volume.

 Variance reporting is a report where actual income and expenditures are evaluated against what has been budgeted or forecast.
 It is the way companies measure how well they are adhering to the budget or planned growth objectives.

 What-if analysis is a method of planning that analyses a company’s financial outcome based on a variety of different circumstances, scenarios and assumptions.

 Working capital is a financial ratio that measures a company’s efficiency and its ability to cover its short-term debts.
 It is calculated by subtracting current liabilities from current assets.

 Zero-based budgeting is a method of preparing budgets without carrying over numbers from previous years.
 Each activity must be justified since every department starts out with zero dollars to spend.